 List building or an email list is necessary to put in place because if a user comes to your website for the first time, there is a small chance they’ll convert right away.

-The odds are slightly better if you offer something in the way of e-commerce like a Shopify site offers – provided you offer products or retail goods.
+The odds are slightly better if you offer something in the way of e-commerce like an elementor ecommerce site offers – provided you offer products or retail goods.

 Because users are more likely to convert after their first visit, you want to give them a way to find their way back.